creativescala/creative-scala/src/pages/substitution/order.md

 So in conclusion we can say that Scala expressions are evaluated from top-to-bottom and left-to-right.
 </div>

+@:footnote(corner-cases)
-[^corner-cases]: This is not entirely true.
+This is not entirely true.
 There are some corner cases where the order of evaluation does make a difference even with pure expressions.
 We're not going to worry about these cases here.
 If you're interested in learning more, and this is interesting and useful stuff, you can read up on "eager evaluation" and "lazy evaluation".
+@:@